ghurault/mbml-eczema/README.md

 # Personalised prediction of daily eczema severity scores using a mechanistic machine learning model

-This repository contains the code written for the article by **Hurault et al., "Personalised prediction of daily eczema severity scores  using a mechanistic machine learning model"**.
+This repository contains the code written for the article by [**Hurault et al. (2020), "Personalised prediction of daily eczema severity scores  using a mechanistic machine learning model"**](https://doi.org/10.1111/cea.13717), published in Clinical & Experimental Allergy.
 The code is written in the R language for statistical computing and the models using the probabilistic programming language [Stan](https://mc-stan.org/).

+## File structure

 The `Models` folder contains: